p4cyber/p4cyber/README.md

 Optionally, as part of this roadmap, we may provide **decentralized VPN tooling** to bolster jurisdictional resilience — a capability relevant not only to P4Cyber’s operations but also to broader efforts that safeguard neutrality and freedom of expression online.

+---

 ## **P4Cyber Alpha**

 This section describes the current alpha test for P4Cyber.
-Note that the alpha is experimental and is intended to validate algorithms, peer coordination via Pears, and the use of Hypercore/Hyperbee data structures for decentralized storage and search.
+Note that **the alpha is experimental** and is intended to validate algorithms, peer coordination via Pears, and the use of Hypercore/Hyperbee data structures for decentralized storage and search.
 The alpha does not include open-source scanning code — it provides instructions for testers to install Pears, run the P4Cyber application, and participate in a controlled test network.

 **1) What it is**